 The Zaalouk salad is a very easy salad to make.
-In fact you literally let everything simmer in a pot for about 30 minutes.
-Followed by some mashing until you reach your preferred texture, and serve.
-It is eaten hot and cold.
+You can make it with non-grilled aubergine, In which case you literally let everything simmer in a pot for about 30 minutes.
+With our without the skin of the aubergine, your choice.
+It is a nice and quick way to make a zaalouk salad.

-There is one important thing to remember though.
+There is one important thing to remember while making a zaalouk.
 Always use fresh tomatoes.
 A tin of tomatoes is really a big no-no in a Zaalouk salad.
-Like with many Moroccan dishes, they might look simple but it is all about the freshness, the texture, and the oiliness.
+Like with many Moroccan dishes, they might look simple but it is all about the freshness, the texture, and the oiliness of the dish.

 Make it your own Zaalouk

 As with many staple foods in Morocco there is no one recipe.
 Every household or region will have slightly different ways of cooking.
-One important choise to make with a zaalouk is, Do I leave the aubergine skin, or do I peel it?
+One important choice to make with a non-grilled zaalouk; Do I leave the aubergine skin, or do I peel it?
 This really makes a huge difference in texture.
-I personally prefer peeling, as it adds to the creaminess of the dish.
-Another important choise is the texture.
+I personally prefer peeling, as it adds to the creaminess of the dish (Choice only for the non-grilled option).
+Another important choice is the texture.
 How chunky do you want your salad to be?
-I have seen salads as chunky as a ratatouile.
-And I have seen zaalouk which looks more like a creamy, fully blended dip.
-Sometimes people like to add extra ingredients as well, for example; Roasted pepper or cauliflower.
+I have seen salads as chunky as a ratatouille.
+And I have seen zaalouk’s which look more like a creamy, fully blended dip.
+All is possible!
+Use a masher (like a potato masher) or a hand blender if you like yours creamy.
+Sometimes people like to add extra ingredients like; Roasted pepper or cauliflower.